proger/vae/README.md

 python ./scripts/train_gmm.py
 ```

+This script generates plots as it goes along, check it out!

 ## Semantic Hashing

-This experiment trains a Bernoulli VAE on a Semantic Hashing task on the 20 Newsgroups dataset.
+This experiment trains a VAE with Bernoulli latent variables on a Semantic Hashing task on the 20 Newsgroups dataset.
 This model encodes text into a binary code that can be used for search.
+The best model with DisARM gradient estimator achieves negative ELBO of 387, improving original work.

-To reproduce the model using word counts as inputs with the best hyperparameters (64 bits latent code), run:
+To reproduce the model using word counts as inputs with the best hyperparameters (including 64 bits latent code), run:

 ```
 python ./scripts/train_semhash.py semhash.pt